Randall Sullivan: Film/Television

 Sullivan is a long time member of the Writers Guild of America.
 He was co-writer on the made-for-TV movie, A Friend to Die For (based on Sullivan's article, "Death of a Cheerleader").
 As a producer, he co-produced the documentary Reckless Indifference, and he was an executive producer on the Oprah Winfrey Network mini-series, Miracle Detectives.
 Sullivan also appears on the History Channel reality-TV show, The Curse of Oak Island.
 He produced the film, City of Lies starring Johnny Depp and Forest Whitaker.

 Personal life

 Sullivan lives in Portland, Oregon.
 For most of his life Sullivan identified as an atheist, but in 1995 he underwent a spiritual conversion to Catholicism while he was in Medjugorje reporting on the Bosnian War.
 This experience was influential to his research, writing, and co-hosting of the Oprah Winfrey Network show, Miracle Detectives.
-Sullivan is married to fashion model turned social activist Delores Sullivan (formerly Delores Teller) whom he met while writing a profile of her for Rolling Stone magazine.
+Sullivan is married to fashion model turned social activist Delores Sullivan (who recently published her debut memoir: A Good Place to Live: A Girl Comes of Age in the Rural Midwest); he met her while writing her profile for Rolling Stone magazine.